 Just last week, Sara Bareilles teased a new song snippet from her upcoming album.
 She’s been in the studio all summer, working on an album that will hopefully come out by the end of this year.
 But besides the occasional studio update and sneak peek into her studio life, Sara’s been quiet about further details of her highly anticipated next record.
-Luckily, ET and the LA Times caught up with her to learn more about her new music.
+Luckily, ET and the LA Times caught up with her to learn more about her upcoming political album.
 And they learned a LOT!

 Love, Fear, & Politics